Who We Are

 For five decades, Buckeye Hills Regional Council has maintained the same convictions that allowed us to establish diverse and lasting partnerships that formed the framework through which people working together could effectively represent our residents at the state and federal levels.

 In 1970, Buckeye Hills employed 5 staff members.
-In 2018, we have over 65 professionals on staff dedicated to serving southeast Ohio.
+Today, we have nearly 65 professionals on staff dedicated to serving southeast Ohio.
 With a combined tenure of more than 595 years, we have the education, experience, and dedication to serve the region with distinction!

 Our Board of Directors is comprised of regional elected officials who strive to increase the vitality of southeast Ohio.
 These individuals work together to prioritize regional strategies and strengthen the Buckeye Hills vision by impacting positive change in their own communities.